A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Low-Complexity Algorithm Development

-Deriving a suitable algorithm for solving the transformed signal detection problem in (\ref{fbgfbg}) is quite challenging due to its large dimension and ill-conditioned issues.
-Specifically, most low-complexity algorithms, such as message passing \cite{Khani2020Adaptive,7501561}, approximate matrix inverse \cite{9790338}, do not exploit the alphabet constraint in algorithm development, yielding poor performance when the equivalent channel matrix is ill-conditioned, or even rank-deficient.
-On the other hand, many performance-guaranteed algorithms in rank-deficient environments such as sphere decoding \cite{wong2007efficient} and the semi-definite relaxation (SDR) method\cite{SDRMa}, often entail high computational complexity considering the high dimensionality of $\mathbf{G}$.
+Deriving a suitable algorithm for solving the transformed signal detection problem in (\ref{fbgfbg}) is quite challenging due to its large dimension and ill-conditioned nature.
+Specifically, most low-complexity algorithms, such as message passing \cite{Khani2020Adaptive,7501561} and approximate matrix inversion \cite{9790338}, do not exploit the alphabet constraint in algorithm development, yielding poor performance when the equivalent channel matrix is ill-conditioned or even rank-deficient.
+On the other hand, many performance-guaranteed algorithms in rank-deficient environments, such as sphere decoding \cite{wong2007efficient} and the semidefinite relaxation (SDR) method \cite{SDRMa}, often entail high computational complexity considering the high dimensionality of $\mathbf{G}$.

-In this section, we first introduce the homotopy optimization framework, which is then utilized to solve the signal detection problem in (\ref{fbgfbg}).
-Finally, a tailored low-complexity solution, namely, the DFP-type receiver, is presented.
+In this section, we first introduce the homotopy optimization framework, which is then used to solve the signal detection problem in (\ref{fbgfbg}). {Finally, a tailored low-complexity solution, namely, the DFP-type receiver, is presented}.
 As compared to the FP-type receiver, the DFP-type receiver can achieve better path-tracing performance and enhanced environmental adaptability.